weiword/guide/legal/terms/index.md

 ---
 label:  Terms
 icon: dash
+order: 99
 ---

 !!!
+Last Updated December 4, 2024
-Please review these Terms of Use carefully
+Please review these Terms of Use carefully.
-Last Updated December 4, 2024.
 !!!